 The Guide to Iceland staff exploring Landmannalaugar

 We had to cross 2 small rivers on this road and a 4x4 is needed here.

 Our first stop on the way back was a photo-stop by Mt.
 Hekla volcano, as this road passes Hekla, which is one of Iceland's most active volcanoes.
 Hekla, which has been referred to as the gateway to Hell, has been due to erupt for some years now.

-Our final stop was made at Landvegamót gas-station and café, where we stopped for 15 minutes and had a coffee break and were able to use the toilets.
+Our final stop was made at Landvegamót gas station and café, where we stopped for 15 minutes and had a coffee break and were able to use the toilets.
 Then we headed straight for Reykjavík and the passengers were dropped off at their hotels after a long, but a very fulfilling day.

-Visiting Landmannalaugar is spectacular, try not to miss it; here one gets to see a beautiful waterfall on the way to the highlands, big lava fields, glistening volcanic glass, amazing rhyolite mountains and to bathe in a hot spring (if you wish).
+Visiting Landmannalaugar is spectacular, try not to miss it; here one gets to see a beautiful waterfall on the way to the highland, big lava fields, glistening volcanic glass, amazing rhyolite mountains and to bathe in a hot spring (if you wish).